- Improve your marketing strategy for technology products

 - Include ‘share this’ calls to action on all the blogs, brochures, eBooks, emails and other content you produce

-5. Improve website (on desktop and mobile)
+5. Improve your website (on desktop and mobile)

 - Carry out a review of your website, its user interface, your content and site structure.
 Does your company website portray you as a modern, professional outfit, or as amateurish and old-fashioned?

-- Test your website for its speed on mobile, general design and build quality
+- Test your website for its speed on mobile, general design and build quality (free tools like the Partner Benchmarking Tool can provide an objective analysis for you)

 6. Improve your SEO